isomerpages/nlb-discovereads/_diy-resources/Discover Science/Budding Scientists.md

 <p>3.
 Repeat this activity at 12-1pm and again, at 5-6pm.
 Ask them if they notice any difference in the sun's position in their observations. </p>
 <p>4.
 Explain to your child that before clocks were invented, this was one of the earliest ways people told time; by looking at the position of the sun in relation to where they lived.</p>
 <p>5.
-Have your child think more deeply or discover more by asking them how people told time during rainy or cloudy weather. </p><p>
+Have your child think more deeply by asking them how people told time during rainy or cloudy weather. </p><p>
 </p><p>Note: Do remind your child to take breaks as prolonged staring at the sun may damage their eyes.</p>

 <h4>Activity 2: Analog vs Digital</h4>